Skip to main content

 Override built-in event handlers.
 Each handler can be:

-• Omitted: uses the default Mastra handler (routes to agent.stream and posts the response)
+• Omitted: uses the default Mastra handler (routes the message through the agent and posts the response)

 • false: disables the handler entirely